 If you profile an application that uses a mix of unmanaged COM and .NET objects (COM+), DevPartner collects line-level data for .NET portions of the application.
 DevPartner collects line-level data for unmanaged code components if they have been instrumented with DevPartner Native C/C++ Instrumentation.
-DevPartner can also collect line-level data for your unmanaged COM objects, if you first instrument them for coverage data collection.
-You can do this by building the project with instrumentation for coverage analysis in Visual Studio.
+DevPartner can also collect line-level data for your Visual Studio 6 COM objects, if you first instrument them for coverage data collection.
+You can do this by building the project with instrumentation for coverage analysis in Visual Studio 6.

-If you profile a C++ object, or any unmanaged code component that has not been instrumented, DevPartner collects only method-level data based on COM interfaces and DLL exports.
+If you profile a Visual Basic 6.0 or Visual C++ 6.0 object, or any unmanaged code component that has not been instrumented, DevPartner collects only method-level data based on COM interfaces and DLL exports.